eloqdata/eloq-website/website/eloqkv/quick-start.md

 ===============================================
 ```

-This command installs eloqctl in the `$HOME/.eloqctl` folder.
-The cluster meta data and downloaded components are also placed in this folder.
+This command installs eloqctl in the $HOME/.eloqctl directory, where the cluster metadata and downloaded components are also stored.

-Please run `source $HOME/.bash_profile` to add `$HOME/.eloqctl` to the PATH environment variable, so you can use eloqctl directly.
+Please run `source $HOME/.bash_profile` to add `$HOME/.eloqctl` to the PATH environment variable, so you can use `eloqctl` directly.

-After installation, you can check the version of eloqctl:
+Once installed, you can verify the `eloqctl` version by running:

 ```
 eloqctl --version
 ```

+Result:

 ```
 eloqctl 0.6.0
 ```

-## Step 3.
-Initialize cluster topology file
+## 3. Initialize the cluster topology file

-Example cluster topology files are located at folder `.eloqctl/config/examples/`.
+Example cluster topology files can be found in the `.eloqctl/config/examples/` directory.

-You can choose either `eloqkv_rocksdb.yaml` or `eloqkv_cassandra.yaml` to setup your EloqKV cluster.
-Please refer to [EloqKV Introduction](./introduction) for the difference between Rocksdb and Cassandra persistent storage engine.
-In the following, we will use RocksDB as an example to illustrate how to setup the cluster topology file.
+You can select either `eloqkv_rocksdb.yaml` or `eloqkv_cassandra.yaml` to set up your EloqKV cluster.
+For a detailed comparison between the RocksDB and Cassandra storage engines, please refer to the [EloqKV Introduction](./introduction).
+In the following example, we will demonstrate how to set up the cluster topology file using RocksDB.

 ```
 # example yaml file
 .eloqctl/config/examples/eloqkv_rocksdb.yaml
 ```

-Run `vi eloqkv_rocksdb.yaml` to see the configuration file content:
+Open the configuration file by running `vi eloqkv_rocksdb.yaml` to view its contents:

 ```
 connection: